 The non-ionising radiation part of the electromagnetic spectrum can be divided into three approximate regions namely:

-Alternatively referred to as static magnetic, static electric, and ultra-low frequency fields (i.e. ELF, VF, VLF, LF).
+Slow time-varying fields: alternatively referred to as static magnetic, static electric, and ultra-low frequency fields (i.e. ELF, VF, VLF, LF).
 Frequencies are generally accepted to be below 10 kHz and with wavelengths ranging from 103m to infinity.

 Radio-frequency fields: includes radiofrequency (RF) and microwave (MW) radiation.
 RF banding is between 10 kHz to 1 GHz frequency, wavelengths approximately 103m down to 10-2m.
 Microwave banding is between 1 GHz and 100GHz frequency, wavelengths approximately 10-2m down to 10-4m.